Mount Sannine

 Mount Sannine (جبل صنين / ALA-LC: Jabal Șannīn) is a mountain in the Mount Lebanon range.
 Its highest point is 2,628 m (8,622 feet) above sea level in Lebanon.
 Mount Sannine, which has a base of limestone, is the source of many mountain springs.
+There is an old 4th-century Christian church situated at the peak of the mountain.
+The city of Beirut and the Mediterranean Sea can be seen from the top of the mountain.

+With a prominence of 801 meters, it ranks as the 8th most prominent peak in the Levant Ranges and the 3rd in Lebanon.

+Tourism

+The mountain features diverse trails ranging from easy to challenging, with some routes taking approximately 3 hours to reach the summit.
+From the summit visitors can see a view of Beirut, the Mediterranean Sea and surrounding landscapes.
+During winter time People come for some skiing, snowboarding, and snowshoeing.